akarrq/akarrq/README.md

 # Hello there 👋

-💻 I'm Błażej and I'm passionate about Web Development. 🌱 I’m learning FrontEnd technologies - HTML, SASS, JavaScript and React.js ☢️⚛️
+💻 I'm Błażej and I'm passionate about Web Development. 🌱 I’m learning FrontEnd technologies - TypeScript and React.js ☢️⚛️

-🔭 I’m currently working on Drivers Work Plan App in React. ▶️[Live Demo](https://akarrq.github.io/DriversWorkPlan/)

 ⚡ Fun fact: I am also a master in urban planning 🏬